fred-mba/binary_trees/README.md

 `new_node` is the pointer to the newly created node.
 It will later be used to update the left child of the parent node and link the new node to the tree structure.

 ### pre-oder traversal:
-    - Visit the current node after its children.
+    - Also called depth-first-value method
+    - Implemented on a stack
     - The sequence is: Root, Left, Right.
     - Useful when you want to create a deep copy of the tree or create a prefix expression for expression trees .-------(A)-------.
                     .--(B)--.         .--(C)--.
                     (D)     (E)     (F)     (G)
-    pre-order: A, B, D, E, C, F, G
+    pre-order sequence: A, B, D, E, C, F, G

+### Level-order traversal
+    - Also called breadth-first-values method
+    - Traverses through the tree level
+    - Can also be implemented using queues

+                     .-------(A)-------.
+                .--(B)--.         .--(C)--.
+                (D)     (E)     (F)     (G)
+    Sequence: A, B, C, D, E, F, G

 ### In-oder Traversal:
     - Visit the left subtree, then the root and later the right sub-tree